 As above, but with the following questions.
 Before you begin, write a short question on the board, for example: How are you?
 Ask the learners to say what the question mark is called, and what it shows.
 (It shows that the sentence is a question.)

 Is this my pen?
+Are you sad?
+Is it Monday today?
 Are we all here?
-What time is it?
-Are you sad?
 Who are you?
-Do you live here?
-Is it Monday today?
 Where is my bag?